nfischer/vimfiles/README.md

 Feel free to use what you like.
 This is my personal configuration though, so I don't recommend you use this repo directly (I add tons of breaking changes).

+If you like this, check out my [dotfiles](https://github.com/nfischer/dotfiles)!

 ## Compatibility (supported)

  - running within tmux 2.2+